sparanoid/corner-bracket-lover/README.txt

 2. Option page

 == Changelog ==

+= 1.2.8 =
+* Compatibility check for 5.0, nothing new, just bump version to tell everyone this plugin still works.

 = 1.2.7 =
 * Compatibility check for 4.6 and 4.7, nothing new, just bump version to tell everyone this plugin still works.